Thompson Sampling for Infinite-Horizon Discounted Decision Processes: Analysis of Expected Residual Regret for Thompson Sampling

 to get a lower bound on their difference,

 The difference between the first two reward terms, i.e., (\ref{reward difference}), can be no smaller than $-2M$, thus

 \endproof

-Lemma 4 of \cite{kim2017thompson} bounds the expected probability that $\theta$ is not selected in period $t$.
-We will now extend this result to the discounted infinite-horizon framework.
-However, for us to be able to generalize the finite-dimensional state and control spaces that \cite{kim2017thompson} deals with into Borel (possibly infinite) spaces, we need to make the following assumption.
+Lemma 4 of \cite{kim2017thompson} bounds the expected probability of not selecting $\theta$ at time $t$ under the average-reward criterion and finite state and action spaces.
+We extend this result to the discounted infinite-horizon setting with Borel (possibly infinite) state and action spaces.
+To do so, we introduce the following assumption, which generalizes the conditions in \cite{kim2017thompson} to our setting.

 \begin{assumption} We assume

 and

 For any $x\in\mathcal{X}$, $u\in\mathcal{U}$, and any distinct parameter value, $\gamma\ne\theta \in\mathcal{P}$, there exists a positive constant $\epsilon(x,u,\theta,\gamma) > 0$ such that